jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Split the core file which is getting too big.
 Make main, the first included file.
 - test with bash 5.1, 5.2 and 5.3 in the pipeline (with different distros each time).
 - handle the drawing of TUI panels in a coproc so each has its own set of variables for its state.
-- rewrite the bash::runInParallel to use coproc instead of jobs.
-Allow to run the tasks sequentially if number in parallel is set to 1.
-Use this in the self-test to replace the subshell.
 - in performance tip, document the use of -n
 - self build has 2 modes: either build each command with the extension preprend (yg generate, showcase interactive); this is the default.
 Or also give the option to build the commands without the extension prefix.
 - conditionally show global options because they take too much space